Advertiser Disclosure

 • Thompson Madrid– 25,000 points/night

 and many more!
 Your choices are endless.
-Start earning some Chase Points for unmatched value!
+Start earning Chase Points for unmatched value!

 We love staying at multiple Hyatt properties so we can share real reviews and tips for families on Instagram and the blog.
 More hotel reviews coming soon!